StackExchange/Stacks/adrs/0001-pseudo-private-custom-properties.md

 **Related PR:** #1172

 ## Issue
 Component styles are difficult to maintain.
-This is due to:
+This is because:

+1. Component styles are written with a lack of a standardized structure.
-1. Disjointed styles .less files amongst components.
-Within components, we currently sometime will output contextual, variant, modifier, interaction styles with the base component class and sometimes we don’t.
-These styles will might be in alphabetical order, by some logical order, in the order added, or seemingly randomly.
-Many component style .less files include a large preamble and table of contents that are seldom updated to reflect the current state of the component.
+    a.
+The ordering of styles are inconsistent.
+These styles could be in alphabetical order, by some logical order, in the order added, or seemingly randomly.
+    b.
+The base component class isn't consistently included in the selector for sibiling and child classes.
+    c.
+Many component styles include a large preamble and table of contents that are seldom updated to reflect the current state of the component.
+These are more of a liability and than a benefit.
+2. The cascade of styles for a given component can cause conflicts among styles.
+Because component styles can get rather complex, resulting in [a style unexpectedly being overridden by another](https://github.com/StackExchange/Stacks/issues/957).
-2. Complex cascade for component styles within variants, modifiers and theme contexts.
+3. Complex cascade for component styles within variants, modifiers and theme contexts.
 This makes scanning .less files cumbersome, maintaining styles difficult, and changes liable to cause regressions.

 ## Decision
 Defining a structure for component styles using pseudo-private custom properties (PPCP) addresses the issues and includes a few other benefits: